William Hill Polygonal Barn

-William Hill Polygonal Barn, also known as the Hill-Mershon Barn, is an eight-sided barn located at Bloomingdale, Parke County, Indiana.
+William Hill Polygonal Barn, also known as the Hill-Mershon Barn, is an eight-sided barn located at Bloomingdale, Indiana.
 It was built about 1905, and is a two-story, octagonal frame building.
 It measures 30 feet in width and is topped by a sectional cone roof topped by an octagonal cupola.

 It was added to the National Register of Historic Places in 1993.